amitosaurus/pentagram/2.solution/Readme.md

   - It collaborates  with API application container to perform all business operations
   - It interacts with Reporting Engine to generate and view Financial and Analytics reports
-  - It interact with Payment gateway component for secure payment processing
+  - It interacts with the Payment gateway component for secure payment processing
   - It interacts with Notification System to send email and sms
-  - It generates business events and interact with Event Manager for asynchronous processing
+  - It generates business events and interacts with the Event Manager for asynchronous processing

 - Event Manager: This component handles business events for asynchronous processing

 - Database: Database container is used as a storage system to persist all user and customer data

 - Reporting Engine
-  - It is the container which generates and view financial and analytical reports
+  - It is the container that generates and view financial and analytical reports
-  - It interacts with Database container to fetch the data
+  - It interacts with the Database container to fetch the data

 - API Application
 This container holds all APIs to perform all business operations.
-It interacts with Database container to fetch and persit data
+It interacts with Database container to fetch and persist data

 ### Primary Functional Requirements
 The core of the Sysops system is to route experts to failing equipment to help customers achieve better quality of life.
 UC-6, UC-7,UC-8 and UC-9 demonstrate the core functionality of the system.
 A system that can not accommodate these use cases is considered a failure.